Anna-Lena Friedsam

-Anna-Lena Friedsam (born 1 February 1994) is a German tennis player.
+Anna-Lena Friedsam (born 1 February 1994) is a German professional tennis player.

 In August 2016, Friedsam reached her best singles ranking of world No. 45.
 In doubles, she peaked at world No. 34 in September 2020.

-In her career, she has won three doubles titles on the WTA Tour, one WTA 125 singles title as well as 13 singles and three doubles titles on the ITF Circuit.
+In her career, she has won four doubles titles on the WTA Tour, one WTA 125 singles title as well as 13 singles and three doubles titles on the ITF Circuit.
 She played also in the fourth round of one Grand Slam championship, at the 2016 Australian Open.

 Career overview

 2012

 Friedsam won her first $25k tournament in 2012, at the Infond Open.

-2015: First WTA final
+2015: First WTA Tour final

-In Linz, Friedsam reached her first WTA singles final, losing to Anastasia Pavlyuchenkova in straight sets.
+In Linz, Friedsam reached her first career singles final, losing to Anastasia Pavlyuchenkova in straight sets.

 2016-2018: Grand Slam fourth round, top 50 debut, extended hiatus due to surgery

 At the 2016 Australian Open, she reached her first and so far only Grand Slam round of 16.
 There, she lost to Agnieszka Radwańska after a big battle and struggling with injury during the match.
 In the previous round, she defeated US Open finalist and top 20 player Roberta Vinci.

 Shoulder pain and two surgeries in 2016 and 2017 kept Friedsam out of the game for more than two years.
 She came back to the WTA tour with a protected ranking at the Miami Open 2019.